 DP Maths and Science teachers guide to embedding Theory of Knowledge into STEM lessons.
 Copy-paste five-minute starters for Maths and Science, the Thinking Framework TOK mapping table, an Areas of Knowledge reference card, and how TOK integration affects diploma bonus points.

 This is the structural failure of TOK in most IB schools.
-The Theory of Knowledge course lives in one room, taught by one or two specialists, while STEM teachers get on with the business of content coverage.
-The IB Organisation (2022) is explicit: TOK is not a standalone subject but a cross-curricular framework that should infuse all DP teaching.
-In practice, the infusion rarely happens.
-STEM teachers say, with some justification, that they have enough to cover without philosophy.
+The Theory of Knowledge course lives in one room, taught by one or two specialists.
+Meanwhile, STEM teachers get on with covering content.

 This article removes that excuse.
 It gives DP Maths and Science teachers five-minute activities, ready-to-use discussion prompts, and a clear map between the Thinking Framework and TOK epistemology.
 None of it requires a philosophy degree.
 All of it takes less than five minutes of lesson time.